-In the piece, we walk their readers through all of the proper steps to take before, during, and after a crisis hits.
-We highlight how to build trust before an emergency using proactive communication; how to craft - and test - a strong crisis COMMS plan; how to communicate clearly, early, and often during an emergency; how to successfully manage social media; and how to keep building trust in your utility after the crisis ends.
+In the piece, we highlight how to build trust before an emergency using proactive communication; how to craft - and test - a strong crisis COMMS plan; how to communicate clearly, early, and often during an emergency; how to successfully manage social media; and how to keep building trust in your utility after the crisis ends.

 Click here for the .pdf of our article.
 You can also read the complete issue here.
 We're on Page 63.
 For a free initial consultation about our crisis COMMS services, email WaterPIO here or visit our Contact Us page.

 A GO-TO SOURCE ON WATER COMMUNICATIONS:

 After criss-crossing the country in September to present at WEFTEC, National Rural Water's WaterPro Conference, The U.S. Water Alliance's One Water Summit, and the American Public Works Association's Public Works Expo, WaterPIO spoke about crisis, PFAS, and lead communications in six states this October and November.